mit-han-lab/haq/README.md

 wget https://hanlab.mit.edu/files/haq/qmobilenetv2_0.6_71.23.pth.tar
 cd ../..
 ```
 (If the server is down, you can download the pretrained model from google drive: [qmobilenetv2_0.6_71.23.pth.tar](https://drive.google.com/open?id=1oW1Jq17LIwcOckOzZPWDlKEhGWkZ3F_r))

-You evaluate the K-Means quantized model like this:
+You can evaluate the K-Means quantized model like this:
 ```
 # evaluate K-Means quantization
 bash run/run_kmeans_quantize_eval.sh